Have you ever wondered whether surfing really is anonymous?

 While disabling browser history can be quite uncomfortable, disabling CSS styling information comes at a lower cost, but is just as effective.
 How it works is that your browser will not return information to a website, revealing whether or not you have already visited that or other websites.
 Hence, that website won’t be able to color code visited links or sniff out information about you.

 In Firefox 3.5 you can easily disable visited links.
 Type > about:config in the address bard of your browser, filter for > layout.css.visited_links_enabled and double click the item to set its value to > false.

 For Firefox, there are also several extensions and options that will protect your privacy.
 Here are a few articles you may want to review:

 Guy showed you how to Really Delete Your Browsing History.

 Karl wrote about a handy extension: Close N’ Forget Covers Your Firefox Browsing Tracks.

 Varun compiled the 10+ Best Firefox Security and Privacy Addons.

-Whether you disabled and cleared your browser history or disabled CSS visited link styling information, the result of What The Internet Knows About You should now be negative, the XING experiment should not reveal your name, and your significant other will never find out whether or not you did watch porn.
+Whether you disabled and cleared your browser history or disabled CSS visited link styling information, the result of [NO LONGER WORKS] What The Internet Knows About You should now be negative, the should not reveal your name, and your significant other will never find out whether or not you did watch porn.
 Hooray for privacy!